We sat down with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.

 ODDUA PUBLISHING is committed to helping authors to turn their published non-fiction hardcopy or ebooks into audiobooks, specializing in author narrated titles.
 We hand the vocal narration coaching, recording direction, recording, editing, and publishing.
 We produce content that helps people make their world a more peaceful, equitable, and joyous place to exist by sharing knowledge and wisdom through audiobooks.
 As CEO, Allegra Bandy directs and manages the productions and operations with a team of excellent artists, engineers, and designers.

 Good morning and welcome to the Founder’s Corner.
 We are here today with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.
-Specializing in author-narrated titles, ODDUA PUBLISHING provides high-quality productions of audiobooks in primarily non-fiction and personal development genres and providing authentic “true voice” listening experiences.
+Specializing in author-narrated titles, ODDUA PUBLISHING provides audiobooks high-quality audiobooks in primarily non-fiction and personal development genres and provides authentic “true voice” listening experiences.

 Thanks so much, Mike, for having me on here.
 This is super exciting, and it’s been a while.